oasis-open-projects/documentation/guides/project-onboarding-checklist.md

 ### 1. Submitting your Open Project application

-- [ ] Request a [charter template][charter] in your preferred format: Google Doc, Markdown, or word processing file.
+- [ ] Request a [charter template](https://github.com/oasis-open-projects/documentation/blob/main/templates/draft-charter.md) in your preferred format: Google Doc, Markdown, or word processing file.

 - [ ] Work collaboratively with your community shareholders to craft your OP charter.